 The Academy has had no problem attracting members to the SLT and has used the Performance Management cycle to set pay for its Senior Leadership Team.
 The trustees have all acted as volunteers.
-No remuneration has been received by trustees.
+No remuneration has been received by trustees in respect of being a trustee.